-4. If your computer already is installed with a wireless WAN card, remove the card by doing Step 4 to 6.
-If a tool is provided with the new card to help you disconnect cables, use the tool to disconnect the cables from the old card.
-If no such a tool is provided, hold the cable connector with your fingers and gently disconnect each cable from the old card.
+4. If a tool for removing connectors is included in the package with the new card, use the tool to disconnect the cables from the card.
+If no such tool is included, disconnect the cables by picking up the connectors with your fingers and gently unplugging them.

-5. Remove the screw.
-The card is released from the secured position and pivots upward.
+5. Remove the screw 1.
+The wireless WAN card pops up.
+Remove the WAN card 2.